-A new volume of the writings of Rabbi Yechiel Yaakov Weinberg, known as the Seridei Eish after the name of his volumes on Jewish law and the Talmud, authenticates details about his rabbinic ordination of the Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory, which took place in the 1920s while he was living in Berlin, Germany.
+A new volume of the writings of Rabbi Yechiel Yaakov Weinberg, known as the Seridei Eish after the name of his volumes on Jewish law and the Talmud, authenticates details about his rabbinic ordination of the Rebbe, Rabbi Menachem M. Schneerson, of righteous memory, which took place in the 1920s while he was living in Berlin, Germany.

 The Seridei Eish is recognized as one of the 20th century’s greatest posekim, masters and decisors of Jewish law, who survived the horrors of the Holocaust.
-He combined a vast knowledge of Jewish law, an in-depth capacity to decipher many obscure sources, and the ability to blend his encyclopedic knowledge of the sciences into his responsa.
+He combined a vast knowledge of Jewish law, an in-depth capacity to decipher many obscure sources and the ability to blend his encyclopedic knowledge of the sciences into his responsa.

-After World War I the Seridei Eish relocated from Poland to Germany, where he wrote a thesis on the Masoretic text, the authoritative text of the Hebrew Bible compiled between the seventh and tenth centuries CE by a group of scholars known as the Masoretes.
+After World War I, the Seridei Eish relocated from Poland to Germany, where he wrote a thesis on the Masoretic text, the authoritative text of the Hebrew Bible compiled between the seventh and 10th centuries CE by a group of scholars known as the Masoretes.
 He later taught at the Rabbiner Seminar für das Orthodoxe Judenthum, the Rabbinic Seminary for Orthodox Judaism, also known as the Hildesheimer Rabbinical Seminary.
 The seminary’s goal was ambitious—to educate rabbis not only to be great scholars, but also to be personable and involved in the lives of community members.
-In 1926 the Seridei Eish became its rector and most well-known rabbinic figure.
+In 1926, the Seridei Eish became its rector and most well-known rabbinic figure.

 Related News Stories